readyready15728/misc/pharo-notes.md

 * The implementation of the unary `selectors` method does something like `methods` in Ruby.
 * `respondsTo:` with a symbol is another useful bit of introspection.
+* Shift+Alt+Left Click brings up the halo on a Morph to get rid of a pesky morph.
+* There is a Vim mode for Pharo!